wmeitzen/machine-learning/machinelearningmastery.com/readme.md

 I included everything you need to see the end result, along with a few real-world test images and one misclassified image: `wolf.png`.

 1. Download python script `dogs_vs_cats.py`
-1. Download all .jpg and .png files
+1. Download all `.jpg` and `.png` files
 1. Download `final_model_vgg16_transfer.h5`
 1. Make sure downloaded files are in the same directory
 1. Run python script

 Experiment a little:
-1. Retrieve pictures of dogs or cats from the web, or take pictures of your own (I've only tested with jpg and png -- other formats may work)
+1. Retrieve pictures of dogs or cats from the web, or take pictures of your own.
+I've only tested with jpg and png.
+I don't know if other formats work.
-3. In the python script, add a `run_example()` function for your pictures
+1. In the python script, add a `run_example()` function for your pictures

 My favorites are the dogs wearing ears and the stuffed animal.